 I get e-mails all the time from people asking me how I travel so much.
 First off, let me start off by saying, I’m lucky.
 Some people will tell you that anyone can travel.
-Traveling is a privilege that many people in our world do not have.
+Traveling is a privilege that many people do not have.
 In this post, I’ll share with you a few different ways I save money for travel.